Radio and Communications Equipment

 Radio and telecommunications terminal equipment which contain an intentional transmitter are an increasingly important part of home and work life.

-Whether the radio component has been designed in-house or incorporates a pre-tested embedded wireless technology, some element of radio compliance testing may still be required in order to CE mark or apply other global marks to the the product.
+Whether the radio component has been designed in-house or incorporates a pre-tested embedded wireless technology, some element of radio compliance testing may still be required in order to CE mark or apply other global marks to the product.

 Radio Equipment Compliance

-To place a radio product onto the market, or put a radio product into service within the EU, manufacturers are required to CE Mark the product.
+To place a radio product on the market, or put a radio product into service within the EU, manufacturers are required to CE Mark the product.
 To do so they must demonstrate compliance with the Radio Equipment Directive (RED) 2014/53/EU.

 The RED superseded the Radio and Telecommunications Terminal Equipment (RTTE) Directive on the 13th June 2017, with the effect that